That's So Raven: Spin-offs and adaptations

 In 2005, Disney ordered a film adaptation of That's So Raven alongside the program's fourth-season renewal, which was planned for a 2007 release.
 Van der Pol said in 2010 a script for the film had been written but that Raven-Symoné was too busy to be involved at the time of development.
 The plot would have depicted Raven starting a fashion line with Eddie and Chelsea in France.
 The film did not enter production.

 The network ordered a spin-off series entitled Cory in the House starring Massey and Sheridan in May 2006; this was the first time Disney Channel had developed a spin-off of an original series.
 The series depicts Cory and Victor moving to Washington, D.C., to live in the White House, where Victor begins work as the personal chef of a fictional President of the United States.
 The series aired for two seasons from 2007 to 2008.

-Another spin-off, which is entitled Raven's Home, was first reported in October 2016; Raven-Symoné and van der Pol were both revealed to be reprising their roles as Raven and Chelsea, respectively.
+Another spin-off, entitled Raven's Home, was first reported in October 2016; Raven-Symoné and van der Pol were both revealed to be reprising their roles as Raven and Chelsea, respectively.
 The series follows Raven as a divorced mother of children Booker, who has inherited Raven's psychic abilities, and Nia.
 Chelsea, also a divorced mother, moves in with Raven to raise her son Levi.
 Raven-Symoné is an executive producer on the series, which premiered on July 21, 2017.
 Sheridan is featured as a guest and returns as a regular character for the program's fifth season; Keymáh also guest-stars in the fifth-season finale.
 The sixth season premiered in April 2023.
 An Indian adaptation of the series entitled Palak Pe Jhalak premiered on Disney Channel in India in September 2015, and incorporates Indian culture and languages.